-Visit the Women's Studies Web site for more information.
-Download a fact sheet about SLU's women's studies degree.
+Visit the Women's and Gender Studies Web site for more information.
+Download a fact sheet about SLU's women's and gender studies degree.

-Curriculum: Students in women's studies have an interest in women, gender, ethics, families and communities.
-Women's studies students learn skills designed to help them build communities, develop policies, and understand social relationships.
-Women's studies students are flexible and articulate.
+Curriculum: Students in women's and gender studies have an interest in women, gender, ethics, families and communities.
+Women's and gender studies students learn skills designed to help them build communities, develop policies, and understand social relationships.
+Women's and gender studies students are flexible and articulate.
 Courses pays particular attention to the intersection of issues of ethnicity, class and sex and explore how differences between men and women structure our society.
 Many students are double majors.
-Both male and female students pursue majors and certificates in women's studies.
+Both male and female students pursue majors and certificates in women's and gender studies.

 Internship Opportunities: All students participate in a capstone course in which they complete a project under the supervision of an individual faculty.
 In this course students have the experience of working one on one with a faculty member who provides special opportunities for mentoring and professional development.